- What Programs Are Available To Assist People With Disabilities in Michigan?

 What is considered a developmental disability in Michigan?
 Public Act 258 of 1974, the Michigan Mental Health Code defines "developmental disability".
 Developmental disability means either of the following: (a)If applied to an individual older than 5 years, a severe, chronic condition that meets all of the following requirements: (i) Is attributable to a mental or physical impairment or a combination of mental and physical impairments. (ii) Is manifested before the individual is 22 years old. (iii) Is likely to continue indefinitely. (iv) Results in substantial functional limitations in 3 or more of the following areas of major life activity.(v) Reflects the individual’s need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services that are of lifelong or extended duration and are individually planned and coordinated. (b) If applied to a minor from birth to age 5, a substantial developmental delay or a specific congenital or acquired condition with a high probability of resulting in developmental disability as defined in subdivision (a) if services are not provided.

-Are there income limits to receive services in Michigan?
+Are there income limits to receive waiver services in Michigan?
 To be financially eligible, participants must qualify for Medicaid using special income and asset rules.
 The income limit is 300% of Supplemental Security Income (SSI) allotment set by the federal government each year.

 How old do you have to be to start receiving waiver services in Michigan?
-The Habilitation Supports Waiver has no age restrictions.
+No. The Habilitation Supports Waiver has no age restrictions.
 Children of any age may qualify for The Children's Waiver Program (CWP).

 - Is There a Waiting List For Services?